 Every tenure-track faculty member with a pre-tenure period of six years undergoes a formal "third year" tenure-progress review in the spring of his or her third academic year at WSU.
 The purpose of this review is to identify relevant strengths and deficiencies with regard to progress towards tenure.
 The review shall be conducted following the procedures which apply to the tenure review, except that outside letters are not required.
 The timing for the formal third year review should be negotiated at the time of appointment for faculty appointments with a pre-tenure appointment less than six years.
 The third year review is optional for faculty appointments with a pre-tenure period less than three years.
-The complete policy can be found in Section III.D.2.e. of the Faculty Manual http://facsen.wsu.edu/faculty_manual/.
+The complete policy can be found in Section III.D.2.e. of the Faculty Manual http://facsen.wsu.edu/faculty\manual/.
 For urban campus faculty, information must be obtained from the location by the department Chair.

-After consultation with the tenured faculty, the department Chair will make a recommendation that progress is satisfactory, some improvement required, substantial improvement required or unsatisfactory.
+After consultation with the tenured faculty, the department Chair will make a recommendation that the candidate is well prepared for tenure and/or promotion, or that the candidate's progress is satisfactory, needs improvement, or is unsatisfactory.
 The recommendation is to be forwarded to the Dean and, if applicable, to the urban campus vice chancellor.
 The Dean will prepare and forward a recommendation to the Provost, along with the case materials and Chair's recommendation.
 The vice chancellor, if applicable, writes a separate recommendation.
 The Dean and, if applicable, the vice chancellor, will then reach an agreement with the Provost on retention or nonreappointment.